spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-go-skype-bridge.md

 The playbook can install and configure [go-skype-bridge](https://github.com/kelaresg/go-skype-bridge) for you.

-See the project page to learn what it does and why it might be useful to you.
+See the project's [documentation](https://github.com/kelaresg/go-skype-bridge/blob/master/README.md) to learn what it does and why it might be useful to you.

 ## Adjusting the playbook configuration